aws/aws-auto-scaling-custom-resource/README.md

 ## Step 3: Gather the Stack's Output

 To continue with these steps, you need the HTTPS prefixes of your new REST API in API Gateway and, optionally, the IDs of the client certificates from the stack.

-To do this, run the following [describe-stacks](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stacks.html) command and copy the output.
+Run the following [describe-stacks](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stacks.html) command and copy the output.

 ```
 $ aws cloudformation describe-stacks --region us-west-2 --stack-name CustomResourceAPIGatewayStack  | jq '.Stacks[0]["Outputs"]'